Science and Technology in Medicine

 - development of magnetic nanotechnology in therapeutics and diagnostics,

-- upgrade facilities to include GMP and MCA approved facilities for human cell therapy for the tissue engineering programme,
+- upgraded facilities including GMP and MCA approved facilities for human cell therapy for the tissue engineering programme,

 - a class 100 clean room for supporting sample materials research,